therahulraj/url-shortener-angular-app/README.md

 npm start
 ```

+The app should be running probably at - `http://localhost:4200/`

+But, please follow these steps to open this app link in the chrome browser.
+Because it will not work fine due to Cross Origin policy as Spring boot application is hosted in a different domain.

+1. Open the Run window through pressing - Windows key + R

+2. Copy and paste this command on the window opened and click Ok -`chrome.exe --user-data-dir="C:/Chrome dev session" --disable-web-security`

+3. Now use this chrome browser to open the app link.

 ## Development server

 Run `ng serve` for a dev server.
 Navigate to `http://localhost:4200/`.
 The application will automatically reload if you change any of the source files.